Hour of Micro:bit

 Loading events...

 Our community programs remove financial and geographic barriers to quality computer science education.
-Through partnerships with schools, libraries, and community centers across San Diego County, we provide free Tech Club workshops, scholarship opportunities, and outreach initiatives.
-We work directly with Title I schools, community organizations, and local libraries to bring experienced instructors and hands-on programming curriculum to students who might not otherwise have access to these opportunities.
-Many students who begin in our free community programs continue on to our paid weekly classes as they advance their skills.
+Through partnerships with schools, libraries, and community centers across San Diego County, we provide free Tech Club workshops, scholarship opportunities, and outreach initiatives that ensure every student has access to programming education regardless of their background or resources.